Agoric/agoric-sdk/core/zoe/docs/publicAuction.md

 which is entirely public should not be used in production for real items.

-## "SimpleOffer" Second-price auction
+## Public second-price auction

-In this particular second-price auction, we use the "SimpleOffer" framework on top of Zoe to create the interface exposed to the user.
+In this particular "public" second-price auction, anyone who has access to the auction instance can make a bid by making an offer.
-All of the logic particular to the second-price auction is within the "secondPriceSrcs" passed into the SimpleOffer framework.
-The secondPriceSrcs are parameterized on the number of bids that are allowed before the auction is closed.

 Alice can create an auction by doing: